RyanNgCT/SecureQRParse/README.md

 ## Possible To-dos

 - [x] allow for recursive search (depth > 1) when looking at files in subdirectories/subfolders, while using the `--directory` flag.
-- [ ] convert and host python script as an interactive Flask Web-App.
+- [x] convert and host python script as an interactive Flask Web-App.
+- [ ] security mechanisms for Flask Web-App.